 To grow up and become a forest of love,

 This reminds me of my own love for poetry.
-I wrote my first poem about death when I was 11, when I was still at a residential primary school (Chapter 14), near a military memorial.
+I wrote my first poem about death when I was 11, when I was still in a residential primary school near a military memorial (Chapter 14).
 I remember spending many hours alone at the cemetery, pondering on the lives and deaths of the young soldiers buried there.
 My poem was about the horrors of war and my gratitude that I could live in a land of freedom and hope because of their ultimate sacrifices.

-Now, in my old age, once again I witness the protests and sacrifices of Hong Kong’s young people for democracy, and the anxieties of people in Taiwan facing the threat of invasion.
+Now, in my old age, once again I witness the protests and sacrifices of Hong Kong’s young people for democracy, and the anxieties of those in Taiwan facing the threat of invasion.